Journeys of Discovery

 He also spent seven “amazing” months at Columbia University in New York on a Fulbright scholarship.
 There, he explored the cognitive processes of monkeys and children, working with Professor Herbert Terrace, one of the preeminent comparative psychologists of the 21st century.

-Now Damian is a postdoctoral fellow in the Department of Psychology working for Professor Harlene Hayne, and there’s no place he would rather be.
+Now Damian is a lecturer in the Department of Psychology, and there’s no place he would rather be.
 “Not only are the academics interesting and encouraging, the technicians are incredible.
 They can do anything.
 If I want a touch screen on a cage, someone is there to make it for me.”

 And no doubt to the great surprise of his high school teachers, he comments, “I could read, write and lecture all day.”

-Damian’s thesis has been formally recognised by the Division of Sciences as being of exceptional quality.
+Damian’s thesis was formally recognised by the Division of Sciences as being of exceptional quality.